Skip to main content

 Read the results from our most recent quality improvement evaluation.

-All of the projects aimed to improve patient health, patient experience and make health care more affordable.
+All of the projects aim to improve patient health, patient experience and make health care more affordable.
 This is called the Triple Aim.
 It shines through in our organizational objective: Health as it could be, affordability as it must be, through relationships built on trust.

-In 2021, our projects reached every Minnesota health care program we serve.
+In 2022, our projects reached every Minnesota health care program we serve.
 These programs are Prepaid Medical Assistance Program (PMAP), MinnesotaCare, Minnesota Senior Health Options (MSHO), Minnesota Senior Care Plus (MSC+) and Special Needs BasicCare (SNBC)

 Highlighted projects

 2. Supporting our members to have healthy pregnancies.
 Many people in the US struggle to have heathy pregnancies.
 Black and Indigenous birthing people are especially at risk to have poor outcomes.
-HealthPartners is working to make sure our members have the support they need to have healthy babies and to be healthy themselves during their pregnancy.
+HealthPartners is working to make sure our members have the support they need to have healthy babies and to be healthy themselves during and after their pregnancy.

 Learn what we’re doing to help pregnant people be healthy and have healthy babies.